pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1446 State Pattern

+Today I continue with my book lecture, the next pattern to study is the State pattern.

 #### Day 1445 Java Sequenced Collections

 Today I begin to study about Sequence collections new Java feature that comes with Java 21, also I learn some new